 Formal rules.
-The institutional regulatory frameworks informing security governance in the border regions aim to guide behavior and improve perceptions of defense and security forces (e.g., Law of Military Programming of January 4, 2016, charter of ethics and code of ethics).
-The proliferation of civ-mil dialogue frameworks (e.g., Civil-Military Cells [CCM], Departmental Security Committees [CDS], Ethics Advisory Committees [CCE]) is beneficial at the local level because of the need for public exchange around local security concerns.
+The institutional and regulatory frameworks informing security governance in the border regions aim to guide troop behavior and improve public perceptions of defense and security forces (e.g., Law of Military Programming of January 4, 2016, charter of ethics and code of ethics). proliferation of civ-mil frameworks (e.g., Civil-Military Cells [CCM], Departmental Security Committees [CDS], Ethics Advisory Committees [CCE]) is beneficial at the local level because of the need for public exchange around local security concerns.
 Yet their effectiveness appears limited because (i) security and defense forces [SDF] are generally perceived as lax and unreliable in witness protection, (ii) recurring restrictions on civic freedoms (e.g., kickbacks and arbitrary fines at innumerable roadblocks), (iii) human rights violations, and (iv) the exclusive nature of some civ-mil dialogue frameworks.
-Cross-border security cooperation is strengthened through the Accra Initiative and the Treaty of Friendship and Cooperation between Burkina Faso and Côte d'Ivoire (TAC), but their effectiveness is spread of violent extremism from the Sahel and to fight against transnational organized crime in border areas.
+Cross-border cooperation is strengthened through the Accra Initiative and the Treaty of Friendship and Cooperation between Burkina Faso and spread of violent extremism from the Sahel and to fight against transnational organized crime in border areas.
 (Source: Institute for Security Studies 2019).

-1 The Accra Initiative was launched in September 2017 by Benin, Burkina Faso, Côte d'Ivoire, Ghana, and Togo, in response to growing insecurity linked to violent extremism in the region.
-It aims to prevent the undermined by security crises2 in Mali and Burkina Faso.
+&lt;sup>1 The Accra Initiative was launched in September 2017 by Benin, Burkina Faso, Côte d'Ivoire, Ghana, and Togo, in response to growing insecurity linked to violent extremism in the region.
+It aims to prevent the